tntwist/NL.Serverless.AspNetCore/Readme.md

 # NL.Serverless.AspNetCore
-This repo provides code for hosting an AspNet Core App inside an Azure Function V2 HTTP Trigger without the use of TestServer.
+This repo provides code for hosting an AspNet Core App inside an Azure Function V3 HTTP Trigger without the use of TestServer.

-I combined the solution of <a href="https://github.com/NicklausBrain">NicklausBrain</a> (original repo can be found <a href="https://github.com/NicklausBrain/serverless-core-api">here</a>) with the recently added <a href="https://docs.microsoft.com/en-US/azure/azure-functions/functions-dotnet-dependency-injection">DI support for azure functions</a>.
+I combined the solution of <a href="https://github.com/NicklausBrain">NicklausBrain</a> (original repo can be found <a href="https://github.com/NicklausBrain/serverless-core-api">here</a>) with the <a href="https://docs.microsoft.com/en-US/azure/azure-functions/functions-dotnet-dependency-injection">DI support for azure functions</a>.
 This provides a way to avoid initalizing the AspNet Core App with every incoming request.

 ## Prerequisites
-1. .Net Core SDK 2.2.402 (Azure Functions don´t support .Net Core 3.0 yet)
+1. .Net Core SDK 3.1.100
-2. Latest Azure Function Core Tools
+2. Azure Function Core Tools v3
 ```
-npm install -g azure-function-core-tools
+npm install -g azure-function-core-tools@3
 ```

 ## Instructions